Atlético Angelópolis

-The Club Atlético Angelópolis is a Mexican football club based in Puebla City.
-The club was founded in 2020, and currently plays in the Serie B of Liga Premier.
+The Club Atlético Angelópolis was a Mexican football club based in Puebla City.
+The club was founded in 2020, and played in the Serie B of Liga Premier.

 History

 The team was founded in October 2020 as Atlético Rivadavia, having its field in San Pedro Cholula, a municipality belonging to the Puebla metro area.
 Originally, the team participated in alternate leagues to those organized by the Mexican Football Federation.

-In 2022, the team began procedures to join the FMF, finally in July the club was accepted into the Liga Premier de México, being placed in Serie B, for which it began to compete in professional soccer in Mexico.
+In 2022, the team began procedures to join the FMF; finally, in July the club was accepted into the Liga Premier de México, being placed in Serie B, for which it began to compete in professional soccer in Mexico.
 The team announced Óscar Rojas as its first manager.

-This is the second professional football team in Puebla since the dissolution of Lobos BUAP in the summer of 2019.
+This was the second professional football team in Puebla since the dissolution of Lobos BUAP in the summer of 2019.